rohitgr7/ml-101/README.md

-# Repository for kaggle competitions and other deep-learning practice kernels
+# Repository for kaggle competitions and other ml practice kernels